 }

-If you want to re-bill the account ( REFUND or CHARGE ) at a later time you simply send the vaultId, amount and action.
+If you want to re-bill the account ( CHARGE or REFUND ) at a later time, simply send the vaultId, amount and action.
 You will always need to specify the baseAmount and action when re-billing by vaultId.

 Production Request